Nigel2392/tcpproto/README.md

   * Max Memory
   * Max Disk
 * Encrypting certain headers client side, with an RSA public key
+  * Only works if public/private key is provided, and CONF.Use_Crypto=true
 * Cookies encrypted with the SECRET_KEY
+* Non-encrypted cookies
-* File inside of requests
+* File inside of requests (Single file only)
 * Max size of requests
 * Handling based upon `COMMAND:` header
 * Support for middleware before and after calling the main handler